 Up to heaven for his dear sake.

 Children, although certainly not without sin (Psalm 51:5; Ephesians 2:3), are dependent and trusting.
-They do not seek to provide for themselves, but gladly receive all they need from their parents.
-They do not attempt to earn their keep.
-They are trusting in that they believe what their parents tell them.
+They are not self-sufficient, but gladly receive all they need from their parents.
+They are trusting, believing what their parents tell them.
 They are humble.
-They are a living metaphor for how all of us must enter into the kingdom and be saved; that is, not by our own efforts or good works but by a believing dependence and reliance on Jesus Christ (Ephesians 2:8–9).
-As children we come to Christ in our weakness and insufficiency and depend on the grace of God to save us (2 Corinthians 3:5; Romans 5:6).
+In this sense, they are a living metaphor for how all of us must enter into the kingdom and be saved—-not by our own efforts or good works but by a believing dependence and reliance on Jesus Christ (Ephesians 2:8–9).
+As God’s children, we come to Christ in our weakness and insufficiency and depend on the grace of God to save us (2 Corinthians 3:5; Romans 5:6).
 Likewise, as children we grow in our relationship with Jesus by feeding on the pure spiritual milk of the word of God (1 Peter 2:2–3).
 Believers in Jesus Christ are not to remain immature in their thinking and understanding, but grow to full maturity in Christ.
 Yet we are to remain child-like in regard to evil (1 Corinthians 14:20; Romans 16:19).

 Whether as an illustration for how we must enter the kingdom, grow as infants in the Lord, or be inexperienced in the ways of evil, one thing is clear—"Jesus loves the little children."
 And so, too, must we (James 1:27; Ephesians 6:4).
 We must love them by bringing them up in the knowledge and admonition of the Lord Jesus Christ, who loved them enough to die and rise again for them.